 A password is the most crucial element to keeping your company’s data secure—as well as the weakest link when it comes to data security, though only 31% of companies use a password-management solution to protect their data.
 (ICYMI, here’s our post on how to manage employee passwords across the business).

 Passwords managers are at the core of IT security.
 They prevent hacks and breaches and remain the best way to monitor your passwords company-wide.

-Naturally, you’ll want to select a password manager that has all the features necessary to keep your data safe and alleviates some of that heavy lifting from the IT department.
+Naturally, you’ll want to select an enterprise password manager that has all the features necessary to keep your data safe and alleviates some of that heavy lifting from the IT department.
 But what makes a good password manager in the first place?
 And even if you do find the right solution, how can you get everyone in your company on board?

 Getting beyond password manager resistance

 As with any new tech tool, getting every employee to use a password manager can take time, including at the executive level.
 Here are the four most common roadblocks you’ll come across when trying to implement the use of a password manager across your business:

 - Conveying just how important a password manager is for protecting company assets: It’s challenging to quantify the value of certain security technologies because business leaders cannot accurately predict the likelihood, extent, or cost of a data breach.
 But as we’ve learned, data breaches are common and immensely costly, and poor cybersecurity hygiene can result in millions of dollars in financial losses.